bictorv/chaosnet-bridge/NCP.md

 - [ ] Implement a proper DOMAIN server (same as the non-standard simple DNS but over a Stream connection).
 - [ ] Implement a [HOSTAB server](https://tumbleweed.nu/r/lm-3/uv/amber.html#Host-Table).
 This should now be easy, using `chaos_seqpacket`, and perhaps useful for CADR systems (easy to implement client end there).
 - [ ] Port the old FILE server from MIT to use this (see http://www.unlambda.com/cadr/ or better https://tumbleweed.nu/r/chaos/artifact/ef4e902133c817ee).
 This should be doable using `chaos_seqpacket`.
 - [x] Instead, implement a new [FILE](https://github.com/PDP-10/its/blob/master/doc/sysdoc/chaos.file) (or [NFILE](https://tools.ietf.org/html/rfc1037)) server in a modern programming language.
-Same goes for this.
+FILE is now done, in Python.
 - [ ] Implement UDP over Foreign/UNC, then CHUDP over that. :-) This also needs seqpacket.